 Bird shooting and trapping in Lebanon

-Because of its central location on the eastern flyway, millions of European migratory birds cross Lebanon each year as they travel back and fourth between their breeding and winter quarters.
+Because of its central location on the eastern flyway, millions of European migratory birds cross Lebanon each year as they travel back and forth between their breeding and winter quarters.
 Although there are comparatively few ornithologists and birdwatchers in the country, more than 385 bird species have been identified as breeding or migratory birds.
 The fact that numerous European breeding birds are among them is proven by ring recovery data and the recently recorded migration routes of storks and eagles equipped with GPS trackers.
 For example, the entire world population of the lesser spotted eagle travels through Lebanon twice a year.
 Many fall victim to the hail of bullets from Lebanese poachers who kill numerous birds of protected species each year, including birds of prey, nightjars, storks, pelicans and hundreds of thousands of songbirds.
 Beside shooting birds for personal consumption, the commercial trapping with gigantic nets and trapping installations is a further problem, to which countless small birds fall victim each year.
 Plucked and frozen songbirds are considered a delicacy in Lebanon and are offered openly by most supermarkets and many restaurants despite the official ban.
 According to cautious estimates by local experts, between 3 and 5 million migratory birds are shot down or caught in Lebanon every year.

 The Committee Against Bird Slaughter (CABS) first started work in Lebanon in 2013 and started our ground work and bird protection camps in 2017.
 Our campaign also includes training courses with the authorities and hunting groups as well as monitoring the trade in protected birds at markets, in restaurants and on the Internet.